alvarorivasg/chatNLPapi/README.md

 This is the story of a failure...

 I created an API that uses a pre-built NLP model from Flair library to process messages from a MongoDB Atlas database, filled with fake chats.
-I really enjoyed comparing pre-built NLP models from different libraries, as my goal is to gain experience on this topic as soon as I take my first bites of the ML pizza (happily, it is gonna happen 12 hours after I finish writing this file).
+I really enjoyed comparing pre-built NLP models from different libraries, as my goal is to gain experience on this topic as soon as I take my first bites of the ML pizza (happily, it is gonna happen 12 hours after I finish writing this file, thanks to Ironhack teaching staff).
 Yeah, my API was cool, this was quite a cool project...
 But then the nightmare began.

 I could create a Docker image of my API and have it serving from local.
 I even deployed it in Heroku and everything looked fine.
 However, dark mysteries were awaiting.